DataTalksClub/mlops-zoomcamp/cohorts/2024/01-intro/GoogleCloudSetUpNotes.md

 * These notes are modified from [Alvaro Navas's](https://gist.github.com/ziritrion) notes on [Environment Set up in GCP](https://gist.github.com/ziritrion/3214aa570e15ae09bf72c4587cb9d686).
 * I also found this [youtube video](https://www.youtube.com/watch?v=3wPl-AnegI4) helpful, it has someone going through this in realtime.
 The order is a little different to these notes.
 But the initial set up is the same upto ~2:37.

-All that I've done is add in some screenshots for MacOS and tried to spend a bit of time on explaining things that I didn't understand being completely new to cloud computing.
+All that I've done is add in some screenshots for MacOS and tried to spend a bit of time on explaining things that I thought might be helpful for similar learners.

 ## Install and setup Gcloud SDK
 ### 1. Download Gcloud SDK from [this link](https://cloud.google.com/sdk/docs/install) and install it according to the instructions for your OS.